Precision on Demand: Propositional Logic for Event-Trigger Threshold Regulation: PL robustness-based ETT regulation

 As the robustness is a linear combination of the bounded scaled state estimates and we use the innovation update error, the upper bound of the robustness interval width (the case when no events are triggered) can be calculated using the state estimate intervals $\Delta \propstates{}{t_{k+1}}$ from \cref{eq:state-interval}.
 Using the result of Lemma \ref{lem:ett-interval-width}, we have $w(\robustnessintervals{\inequalityprop{}}{t_{k+1}}) = 2|\alpha_1| \ettnoargs{y_1}{\inequalityprop{}}{t_{k+1}} + ... + 2 |\alpha_n| \ettnoargs{y_n}{\inequalityprop{}}{t_{k+1}}$ and thus also $\frac{\partial w(\robustnessintervals{\inequalityprop{}}{})}{\partial \ettnoargs{y_i}{\inequalityprop{}}{t_{k+1}}} = 2 |\alpha_i|$ where $\alpha_i = \frac{\partial \robustness{\varphi}{t_{k+1}}}{y_i}$.
 If we insert $\epsilon_{y_{i}, \inequalityprop{}} = \frac{\partial w(\robustnessintervals{\inequalityprop{}}{})}{\partial \ettnoargs{y_i}{\inequalityprop{}}{t_{k+1}}} \lambdaparam{y_i}{\inequalityprop{}} \epsilonparam{\rho}{\inequalityprop{}}$ in Definition \ref{def:ett-regulation-safety-1} and use $\nextsteprobustnesswc{\inequalityprop{}}{t_{k+1}|t_k}$ instead of $\robustness{\varphi}{t_k}$ we have:

 Next, assume $\robustness{\inequalityprop{}}{t_{k+1}} \leq 0$.
 Since $\robustness{\inequalityprop{}}{t_{k+1}} \in \robustnessintervals{\inequalityprop{}}{t_{k+1}}$ and $\robustnessintervals{\inequalityprop{}}{t_{k+1}} \subseteq \robustnessintervals{\inequalityprop{}}{t_{k+1} | t_k}$, and therefore $\nextsteprobustnesswc{\inequalityprop{}}{t_{k+1}|t_k} \leq \robustness{\inequalityprop{}}{t_{k+1}} \leq 0$.
 Consequently and thus $(\robustness{\inequalityprop{}}{t_{k+1}} \leq 0) \Rightarrow (\truerobustness{\inequalityprop{}}{t_{k+1}} \leq 0)$.
 Following the same line of arguments, we can obtain $(\truerobustness{\inequalityprop{}}{t_{k+1}} \leq 0) \Rightarrow (\robustness{\inequalityprop{}}{t_{k+1}} \leq 0)$.
-If $(\robustness{\inequalityprop{}}{t_k} \leq 0) \Leftrightarrow (\truerobustness{\inequalityprop{}}{t_k} \leq 0)$, then $(\robustness{\inequalityprop{}}{t_k} > 0) \Leftrightarrow ((\truerobustness{\inequalityprop{}}{t_k}) > 0)$ which concludes the proof. \end{proof}}
+If $(\robustness{\inequalityprop{}}{t_k} \leq 0) \Leftrightarrow (\truerobustness{\inequalityprop{}}{t_k} \leq 0)$, then $(\robustness{\inequalityprop{}}{t_k} > 0) \Leftrightarrow ((\truerobustness{\inequalityprop{}}{t_k}) > 0)$ which concludes the proof. \end{proof}

 Do note that the ETT regulation method in Theorem \ref{thm:parameter-selection} does not solve the optimization problem in Eq. \eqref{eq:general-optimization}, but rather it provides a method to determine a sufficiently small ETT such that the system is always aware of whether or not it is potentially violating a property and can act accordingly.
 The $\epsilonparam{\rho}{\inequalityprop{}}$ parameter in Theorem \ref{thm:parameter-selection}, determines how early the robustness interval starts converging.
 Larger values of $\epsilonparam{\rho}{\inequalityprop{}}$ correspond to generally lower ETTs and vice versa.
 We can then adapt the optimization problem in \ref{eq:general-optimization} by setting $\Xi$ to the set of defined $\lambdaparam{y_i}{\inequalityprop{}}$ and $\epsilonparam{\rho}{\inequalityprop{}}$ parameters and adding the constraints in Theorem \ref{thm:parameter-selection}.
+We provide a default way to set the $\lambdaparam{y_i}{\inequalityprop{}}$ weights from Theorem \ref{thm:parameter-selection}, in Proposition \ref{prop:robustness-interval-contribution-weight}.